 FAQs: For detailed information on the housing assistance provided by Safe Home Ireland, please click the links below for answers to the most frequently asked questions.

 If you fulfil the criteria outlined above, the first step in the process is to contact us for an application form and information pack.

+If you are nominated by the Council for a Housing Association vacancy, Safe Home will gather additional information on the property to send to you.
+Where possible, we will also compile a housing fact sheet to send to you.
 This fact sheet will include photographs and additional details on the scheme and the general area (Example: proximity to shops/services/transport links etc)

 Safe Home does not manage or build any properties of our own.
 We operate by trying to match our applicants up with existing Housing Associations throughout the country.